pyflink/playgrounds/README.md

 # Playgrounds
 Playgrounds aims to provide a quick-start environment and examples for users to quickly understand the features of PyFlink.
 Playgrounds setup environment with docker-compose and integrates PyFlink, Kafka, Python to make it easy for experience.
 The current Playgrounds examples are based on the latest PyFlink (1.13.0).

+# Usage

+Please checkout specific branches on how to use PyFlink in a specific Flink version as PyFlink is still in active development and more and more functionalities are added in each version.

 # Create Docker Image

 ```bash